Beatrice I, Countess of Burgundy: Empress

 Beatrice was crowned Holy Roman Empress by Antipope Paschal III in Rome on 1 August 1167, after Frederick took Rome.
-Beatrice has traditionally been attributed a role as a patron of literary works and chivalric ideals.
-It is true that the poet Gautier d'Arras dedicated his epic romance Ille et Galeron to her at Rome taking this chance, but this is all evidence of culture patronage known, and as she left Burgundy at the age of 12, she may not have had much memory of the Burgundian chivalric ideals.

 Then there was a plague in the army.
 When retreating, the emperor and empress were attacked by their enemies at Pontremoli.
 The empress armed herself with two shields and could hardly escape the arrow rain.
-The emperor having escaped, the empress stayed in hostile Susa until 1168, presumably imprisoned until permitted to depart.
+It is also said that she held a single shield and a sword in self-defence against them.
+After they reached Pavia, they were attacked again.
+The emperor having escaped, the empress stayed in hostile Susa until 1168, presumably imprisoned until permitted to depart, while there is no detailed record of how she was treated during this period.

+During the disputed Cambrai episcopal election of 1168, Beatrice supported the election of bishop Peter of Cambrai and at his request successfully blocked the attempt of the archbishop Philip to transfer the bishopric of Cambrai from the metropolitan province of Reims to Cologne, supported by archbishop Christian of Mainz and Henry the Lion.